asu-cis-capstone/course-info/CIS440schedule.md

 #### Assignments

+(This section is incomplete and should not be taken as final.)

 - IS Profession Scavenger Hunt includes:
     - one of your own business cards
     - print your github.com/yourname page